lukasdanckwerth/CommandLineKit/README.md

     case turkish
 }

-let greetOption = StringOption(name: "greet", help: "Greet a person.") let languageArgument = EnumArgument<Language>(longFlag: "lang")
+let greetOption = CLStringOption(name: "greet", help: "Greet a person.") let languageArgument = EnumArgument<Language>(longFlag: "lang")

 // Will only succeed if `languageArgument` has a valid case of `Language` ...